syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ### Initial visible maximum

 The [`visibleMaximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericAxis/visibleMaximum.html) property is used to set the initial minimum visible range of an axis.
 When panning is enabled, you can pan to the actual maximum range of an axis.
 This property work's at initial time only.
+For dynamic update, AxisController APIs should be used.

 {% tabs %}
 {% highlight dart hl_lines="8" %}